noisethanks/atak/README.md

 | Items | BC3 | `textures/items/`, `textures/item/`, `textures/usable_items/` paths |
 | Particle / FX | BC3 | `textures/semitone/` path |

-Already-compressed textures (~24,000 in a typical Anomaly install) are detected and skipped automatically.
+Already-compressed textures (~24,000 in a typical G.A.M.M.A install) are detected and skipped automatically.

 **Unmatched textures are never touched.** Files that don't match any profile are shown in scan results but excluded from compression.
 Add patterns to `profiles.json` to include them.